trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 the tweets are rendered as push notifications, there is no guarantee when the assessor is going to perform the assessment (if at all).

-Beyond this general description, it is not possible to provide any additional details, such as the exact "routing algorithm" assigning system runs to assessors, the number of tweets each assessor will receive daily, etc. These details will depend on how many assessors we
+Beyond this general description, it is difficult to provide additional details, such as the exact "routing algorithm" assigning system runs to assessors, the number of tweets each assessor will receive daily, etc. These details will depend on how many assessors we